 Find advice on creating resumes and cover letters; tips on interviewing; and guidelines for references and writing samples on the Creating a Successful Application page.

 Our office can review any application document before you submit it to an employer.
-Set up an appointment, or email a resume or cover letter to a counselor for review.
+Contact a counselr to set up an appointment, or email a resume or cover letter for review.

 Connecting with others in the profession is one of the most important skills you'll develop during law school.
 Professional contacts can help you understand law practice, refine your goals, pitch your qualifications, find unadvertised positions, and get the inside track for consideration.
 The earlier you start, the more value networking can bring.
 Review this tip sheet to get started; visit our Networking Resources page for more detailed guidance and sources of contacts.